cirocosta/docs-tap/scc/pre-built-image.md

 ```

 To leverage the supply chains that expect a pre-built image, the only change to
-the Workload is that the `workoad.spec.image` field should be set to the name
+the Workload that is necessary is `workoad.spec.image` field being set to the
-of the container image that brings the application to be deployed.
+name of the container image that brings the application to be deployed.

 That's because those new supply chains make use of a new Cartographer feature
-from that lets us increase the specificity of supply chain selection by
+that lets us increase the specificity of supply chain selection by leveraging
-leveraging the `matchFields` selector rule.
-In summary, the selection takes
+the `matchFields` selector rule.

-place as follow:
+In summary, the selection takes place as follows:

 - _ootb-supply-chain-basic_
   - from source: label `apps.tanzu.vmware.com/workload-type: web`